-Sometimes we try to make everybody happy, to use Solomonic wisdom to find a fair middle, but at the risk of making everyone unhappy.
+Sometimes, we try to make everybody happy, hoping to use Solomonic wisdom to find a ‘fair middle,’ but at the risk of making everyone unhappy.
 Sadly, moderation is not the virtue it used to be…

-To a very small extent, Kiev and Kyiv are a tiny little bit (though I fear that it is a bad analogy, like Constantinople and Istanbul.
-I note in passing that Russians would often refer to Constantinople as Tsargrad.
-Constantinople and Istanbul are the same place but one refers to that city in a particular historical and cultural milieu whereas Istanbul refers to the capital of the modern-day Turkish state.
+To a very small extent, Kiev and Kyiv are a tiny little bit (though I fear that it is a bad analogy), like Constantinople and Istanbul (and I note in passing that Russians would often refer to Constantinople as Tsargrad).
+In what sense?
+Because Constantinople and Istanbul are the same geographical place, but the first refers to that city in a particular historical and cultural milieu whereas Istanbul refers to the capital of the modern-day Turkish state.

-So to me, it would be actually a bit unusual to read a current headline (Russia to expel Ukrainian diplomat, prompting vow of retaliation from Kyiv) as Russia to expel Ukrainian diplomat, prompting vow of retaliation from Kiev because Kyiv makes more sense in this context.
+So to me, it would be actually a bit unusual to read a current headline (Russia to expel Ukrainian diplomat, prompting vow of retaliation from Kyiv) as: Russia to expel Ukrainian diplomat, prompting vow of retaliation from Kiev.
+It does seem that “Kyiv” makes more sense in this particular context.

 I note in passing that Kiev is somewhat easier in terms of spelling because people don’t have to double-check if the y goes before the i or vice versa!

-Of course, the tragedy is that Kiev, Kyiv and Moscow should find a sense of brotherhood and unity incurred in Christ and in this shared history in Orthodox Christianity without the tragic interference of political nationalism.
+Of course, the tragedy is that Kiev, Kyiv and Moscow should be able find a sense of brotherhood and unity incurred in Christ and in this shared history in Orthodox Christianity without the catastrophic interference of political nationalism.